 - Count the number of first meals served to children. - Count the number of second meals (if any) served to children.
 When seconds are served, check to make sure that they are only served after all children present have received their first meal.
 Determine if the number of seconds being served appears excessive.
 Remember that all reimbursable meals must be complete meals. - Count the number of ineligible meals served and note the reason.
 For example, incomplete meals served or meals served to adults. - Your sponsor may use "offer versus serve" (OVS).
 This means that participants may choose not to take one or more items that are offered.
 At these sites, a complete meal would be a meal that meets the OVS rules established by your State agency and sponsor.
-Check with your sponsor to make sure you understand the OVS rules. - Do your counts and the site supervisor's counts match?

-- Some sites you review may have been approved to serve a maximum level of meals at each meal service.
+Check with your sponsor to make sure you understand the OVS rules. - Do your counts and the site supervisor's counts match? - Some sites you review may have been approved to serve a maximum level of meals at each meal service.
 Check with your sponsor to make sure that sites with such approval do not claim meals in excess of the maximum number approved for each meal service. - Review daily records kept by the site supervisor.
-Determine whether they are complete and accurate records. - Check records to see if the same number of meals has been claimed for three or more days, and if this number is inconsistent with the number of meals served the day of the review. - If meals were served outside the approved time frame, were they disallowed? - Are there many leftover meals?
-Are seconds recorded?
-If adjustments are not being made, instruct the site supervisor to make adjustments in the meal order as necessary. - Compare all counts and calculations with the site supervisor's corresponding records and resolve any discrepancies. - If any additional foods were served, were they foods creditable under the meal pattern requirements?
+Determine whether they are complete and accurate records.
+Determine whether meal count records are being completed at the time of meal service.
+Meal count records should not be completed in advance before the meal is served. - Check records to see if the same number of meals has been claimed for three or more days, and if this number is inconsistent with the number of meals served the day of the review.
+If the site has been claiming a much higher number of meals than you observe being served on the day of review, this may be a problem.
+A follow up review should be made, and the sponsor may need to adjust the site cap downward for that site.

+- If meals were served outside the approved time frame, were they disallowed?
+Determine whether the approved meal service time needs to be changed to better accommodate the schedule of meal delivery or other activities at the site.
+The sponsor will need to submit the meal service time request to the State agency for approval. - Are there many leftover meals?
+If adjustments are not being made, instruct the site supervisor to make adjustments in the meal order as necessary. - How are seconds being recorded? - Compare all counts and calculations with the site supervisor's corresponding records and resolve any discrepancies. - If any additional foods were served, were they foods creditable under the meal pattern requirements?

-Before You Leave The Site
+Before You Leave the Site

 - Complete the monitor's review form.
-Record your arrival and departutimes.
+Record your arrival and departure times.
 Record all violations and any corrective action taken. - Make corrections on site, if possible.
 Be sure to document all corrective action. - Report problems to the sponsor. - Conduct another visit, if necessary.

-Monitor Site Review
+Monitor Site Review Form